 Appalachia’s natural and cultural heritage assets are significant building blocks for a more prosperous future.
 They contribute to a sense of identity for Appalachians and provide the basis for sustainable, place-based economic development.
 Investments in natural and cultural assets support the outdoor recreation and tourism economies, the growth of entrepreneurial ventures, and the revitalization of the Region’s downtowns.
 ARC also supports long-term, strategic investments that seek to capitalize on local assets and leverage partnerships to stimulate economic activity throughout the Region.
-In Fiscal Year 2019, ARC invested $4.6 million in 22 projects which leverage the economic potential of Appalachia’s natural and cultural heritage.
+In Fiscal Year 2020, ARC invested nearly $6.4 million in 23 projects which leverage the economic potential of Appalachia’s natural and cultural heritage.
 Developing trails, the arts, and downtown ecosystems are all critical economic drivers.

 Learn more about ARC’s Investment Process.

 Appalachia’s forests, parks, water, and mountains anchor the Region’s outdoor recreation sector.
 Offering biking, hiking, off-roading, paddling, and wildlife viewing attracts visitors to the Region and creates job opportunities.
 Connecting rural communities with trails and guiding visitors into small towns boost local tourism, increase tax revenues and expand existing business and new start-up opportunities.

 Investments in Appalachia’s art, music, cuisine, stories, and cultural heritage have created job opportunities in some of the Region’s most isolated and distressed communities, becoming a catalyst for greater economic activity at the local level.
 Cultural tourism is a growing economic engine and brings visitors into small towns to shop, eat, play, and sleep.